kcbpys/finalproject/nfinalproject/README.md

 Tyler Markovsky

 Project Overview: Within this project, I created a Chrome Extension that fetches stock price/info relevant to whether I would invest in a company or not.
+This app shows stock price, daily performance in points and % change, market cap, beta, trailing and forward P/E and the company name.

 Usage Guidelines: Open the chrome extension (the chart favicon), and enter a stock ticker.
 Then, you can either click on the button or press 'return' on the keyboard for the results to generate.
+Then, the results will be displayed.

 Dependencies: I used FastAPI and YFinance API across Python (backend), and Javascript and HTML on the frontend.
 I also used Devtools section of Chrome to publish this as a local extension and am currently looking into publishing this code using render.com.